sjanhunen/dokimazo/papers/in-his-name-purpose.md

 > Jesus said to them, "Truly, I say to you, in the new world, when the Son of Man will sit on his glorious throne, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel.
 [Mat 19:28 ESV]

-The preaching of the Kingdom was always about a specific plan that God had for Isral.

-This emphasis on purpose is not to minimize the importance of redemption and forgiveness in any way.
-In fact, this serves to highlight the very necessity of it.
-In Ephesians, we see just how interconnected redemption and purpose truly are.
+This emphasis on purpose is not to minimize the importance of redemption in any way.
+In fact, the regeneration and the new world that Jesus speaks of here is completely impossible without redemption.

+In Ephesians, Paul brings redemption and purpose together when he is summarizing God's plan for the fullness of time.

 > In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace, which he lavished upon us, in all wisdom and insight making known to us the mystery of his will, according to his purpose, which he set forth in Christ as a plan for the fullness of time, to unite all things in him, things in heaven and things on earth.
 [Eph 1:7-10 ESV]

-Redemption, forgiveness, and grace all come together according to His purpose.
+Redemption, forgiveness, and grace all come together according to the Father's purpose.
 To present the good news without His purpose is to present an incomplete gospel.

-Need to talk about inheritance and authority here?

-When it comes to purpose and redemption, there can be no doubt that God makes the first move.
+Just as Christ invited His disciples to follow Him in His earthly ministry, He is inviting us to be a part of what He is doing in His heavenly ministry.